ranchimall/standard-ui/Standard UI Components/README.md

 Once focused elements inside carousel can be scrolled using ***Arrow Keys***.

+When `sm-carousel` encounters an environment where only touch is supported it switches to touch based navigation like swipe scrolling and tapping.
+But when pointer like mouse is suppoted it switches to arrow button based navigation.

 #### Is it ***Responsive***?

 Yes, it will adjust according to screen size and input interrfaces like mouse, touch or keyboard.